 - Remember to send schools your official test scores (ACT, SAT, SAT Subject Tests).
 Self-reported scores on applications are not official scores.

 - Remember to read the application instructions for the schools on your list.

-- If your school hosts a college fair or individual college visits, please attend and meet the reps from the schools that might be on your list.
+- If your school hosts a college fair or individual college visits (virtually this year in many cases!), please attend and meet the reps from the schools that might be on your list.
 Be sure to send them a follow-up email thanking them for their time.

 - Now is the time to plan the rest of junior year in terms of testing.
 When will you take the ACT or SAT?
 Will you need SAT Subject Tests?
 How many and which ones?
 When might you take them?
 Have you started formal test prep?
 Now is the time to start!